-Eli Epstein enjoys a multi-faceted career as performer, educator, conductor, and author.
-Epstein was second horn of the Cleveland Orchestra (1987-2005) and horn professor at the Cleveland Institute of Music (1989-2005).
-He has appeared several times as soloist with the Philadelphia Orchestra and the Cleveland Orchestra.
+Eli Epstein enjoys a multi-faceted career as performer, educator, conductor and author.
+Epstein was second horn of the Cleveland Orchestra (1987-2005), and horn professor at the Cleveland Institute of Music (1989-2005).
+He has appeared several times as soloist with the Philadelphia Orchestra and Cleveland Orchestra.

 Epstein left Cleveland in 2005, and moved to Boston to devote more time and energy toward educational and creative endeavors.
-Epstein is currently on faculty of New England Conservatory and Boston Conservatory.
-At NEC, he is on the college faculty, NEC at Walnut Hill, and Brass Chair of the Preparatory School and School of Continuing Education.
-His former students hold posts in major orchestras throughout the US and Canada.
+He is currently on faculty of New England Conservatory and Boston Conservatory.
+At NEC, Epstein is on the college faculty, NEC at Walnut Hill, and Brass Chair of the Preparatory School and School of Continuing Education.
+His former students hold posts in major orchestras throughout the U.S. and Canada.

-An active performer, Epstein has appeared on chamber programs at Jordan Hall, Severance Hall, Tanglewood, Philadelphia's Academy of Music, Kennedy Center, Music Academy of the West, where he was on faculty (2005-2013), and Aspen Music Festival, where he served as principal horn of the Aspen Chamber Symphony (2000-2012).
-Epstein has collaborated with the Borromeo and Brentano String Quartets, and has been guest principal horn for the Boston Pops Esplanade Orchestra, Rhode Island Philharmonic, Orpheus Chamber Orchestra and St. Louis Symphony.
-He performs with the Boston Symphony Orchestra from time to time and has played on the BSO Community Chamber Concerts series.
+An active performer, Epstein has appeared on chamber programs at Jordan Hall, Severance Hall, Tanglewood, Philadelphia's Academy of Music, Kennedy Center, Music Academy of the West, where he was on faculty (2005-2013), and the Aspen Music Festival, where he served as principal horn of the Aspen Chamber Symphony (2000-2012).
+Epstein has collaborated with the Borromeo and Brentano String Quartets, and has served as guest principal horn of the Rhode Island Philharmonic, Orpheus Chamber Orchestra and Saint Louis Symphony.
+Epstein performs with the Boston Symphony Orchestra from time to time and has played on the BSO Community Chamber Concerts series.

 Director of the NEC Youth Brass Ensemble since 2009, Epstein has conducted college ensembles at Boston Conservatory, Cleveland Institute of Music, Longy School of Music, Music Academy of the West, NEC, and El Sistema in Venezuela.

-Epstein's book, Horn Playing from the Inside Out, A Method for All Brass Musicians (second edition published in 2014), was acclaimed in the International Horn Society’s journal as "an overwhelmingly stimulating and productive treatise…that will yield positive influence on legions of horn players—students and professionals alike.”
+Epstein's book, Horn Playing from the Inside Out, A Method for All Brass Musicians (second edition published in 2014), was celebrated in The Horn Call, Journal of the International Horn Society, as "an overwhelmingly stimulating and productive treatise...its positive influence on the profession will be immediate and lasting."